NicPWNs/random-unicode-emoji-py/README.md

 ## Language

 This is the Python 🐍 version.
-There is also a [JavaScript 📜 version.](https://github.com/NicPWNs/random-unicode-emoji)
+There is also a [JavaScript 📜](https://github.com/NicPWNs/random-unicode-emoji) and [Rust ⚙️](https://github.com/NicPWNs/random-unicode-emoji-rs) version.

 ## Maintainer